taiki-e/auto_enums/README.md

 A library for to allow multiple return types by automatically generated enum.

+This crate is a procedural macro implementation of the features discussions in <https://github.com/rust-lang/rfcs/issues/2414>.

 This library provides the following attribute macros:

 * `#[auto_enum]`